edmondsodev19/redux_beginner/README.md

-# This repository is a basic redux project
+# Redux project for beginner

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is for beginner of redux

 ## Available Scripts